// feature · parse

 Roughly one to two seconds on a typical JD.
 Very long postings (3,000+ words) can push toward three seconds.
 Still under the threshold where you feel the wait.

-A small, fast model tuned for extraction.
+A small, fast extraction model with a tight prompt.
 A larger general-purpose model would buy us nothing here and cost more.
-Free and Pro tiers use the same parser.
+Free and Pro tiers use the same parser with the same prompt.

 Is there a character limit?